mtov/engsoftmoderna/en/chapter2.md

 #### Frequently Asked Questions {.unnumbered}

-Now let's answer some questions about the XP practices we have just explained.
+Now let's answer some questions about the XP practices we have just studied.

-**How long should an iteration be?** There isn't a definitive answer as numerous factors such as team characteristics, company policies, and system requirements all play a part.
+**How long should an iteration be?** There isn't a definitive answer as numerous factors such as team characteristics, system domain, and requirements all play a part.
 Short iterations---typically a week long---offer quick feedback.
-However, they also require greater client involvement as new software increments need weekly validation and stories must be simple and straightforward.
+However, they also require more client involvement as new software increments need weekly validation.
+Moreover, stories must be simple and straightforward to fit in a 1-week iteration.
 Conversely, longer iterations---like a month---grant the team more time to plan and execute tasks with less pressure.
-The trade-off here is delays in receiving essential client feedback, which is particularly crucial when requirements are ambiguous.
-As a result, a 2-3 week time box could provide a balance between rapid feedback and less pressure on the team.
-Another useful approach is experimentation, meaning manually testing and evaluating different durations before settling on one.
+The trade-off here is delays in receiving client feedback, which is particularly relevant when the requirements are unclear.
+As a result, a 2-3 week time box tends to provide a balance between rapid feedback and less pressure on the team.
+Another useful recommendation is to experiment, meaning testing and evaluating different durations before settling on one.

-**What role does the customer representative does during iterations?**
+**What role does the customer representative play during iterations?**
 At the beginning of a release, the customer representative drafts the stories to be included in that release.
 They then validate and approve the implementation of these stories at the end of each iteration.
-The representative also needs to be readily available during iterations to address any questions the team may have.
-Given that a story contains only a few sentences, questions or doubts about their implementation might naturally arise.
+The representative also needs to be readily available during iterations to address questions the team may have.
+Given that user stories contain only a few sentences, these questions might naturally arise.
-Therefore, the customer representative must be prepared to meet with developers to discuss and clarify aspects of the stories.

 **How do we select the customer representative?**
-The most important criteria are that the person has a solid understanding of the system's domain and the authority to prioritize user stories.
+The most important criteria are that the person has a solid understanding of the system's domain and authority to prioritize user stories.
 There are at least three potential scenarios for customer representatives:

 * Consider a team developing a system for a department within their own company.
-In this scenario, the customer representative might be an employee from that department.
+In this scenario, the customer representative might be an employee from that client department.

 * Consider a team developing a system for a different company.
-Here, the customer representative should ideally be an employee from the other company who possesses significant knowledge of the software domain.
+Here, the customer representative should ideally be an employee from that client company who has knowledge of the software domain.

-* Consider a team creating a marketable product for any client.
+* Consider a team creating a product for any client.
-The customer representative in this instance should be someone from the marketing, sales or business sectors.
+The customer representative in this case should be someone from the marketing, sales or business sectors.
 Meaning, they should be closely aligned with the problem but distant from the solution.
-It's preferable not to have a developer in this role.
-This type of representative is often designated as a **user proxy**.
+For this reason, it's preferable not having a developer in this role.
+This type of representative is often called a **user proxy**.

 \index{Velocity}
 \index{User Stories!Velocity}